-JRAM

-Background
+JRAM Background

-25. JRAM (Joint Resource Allocation Method) is a model maintained by PACS to allocate OFS and fee income over the collegiate university.
-JRAM forecasts prepared for the 2022/23 budget reflect known and forecast student number and fee changes and are available on the PACS TM1 platform.
+25. JRAM (Joint Resource Allocation Method) is a model maintained by PACS to allocate Office for Students (OfS), Research England and tuition fee income across the collegiate university.
+JRAM forecasts prepared for the 2023/24 budget reflect known and forecast student number and fee changes and are available on the PACS TM1 platform.